 long-term results

 Nerve regeneration can take time.
-Some patients start to regain sensation several months after the nerve repair surgery, and this sensation can continue to increase for up to two years.13 This continued growth is one of the factors that makes free-flap reconstruction with nerve repair so impactful for women thriving after a mastectomy.
+Some patients start to regain sensation several months after the nerve repair surgery, and this sensation can continue to increase for up to two years.13 This continued growth is one of the factors that makes reconstruction with nerve repair so impactful for women thriving after a mastectomy.
 As your body changes, your reconstructed breasts will naturally change along with you.

 are you a candidate?